Mr-Xcoder/CodeGolf-Hackathon/README.md

 - Go to the Folder `Puzzle X`, where `X` is the number of the puzzle you want to solve.

-- Go to `solutions` and choose one of the available langauge teams.
+- Go to `solutions` and choose the team of an available language.

 - There, create a new file called `<language-name>-<your-username>-<number-of-bytes>-bytes.<language-extension>`.